mwiks-dev/mwiks-dev/README.md

 <h3> 🌱 Current project </h3>

-- Using Python to do backtesting. 😎
+- Developing and Documenting API's for two personal projects(HERPA and D-Bug). 😎
 - Understanding how to intergrate different programming languages.

 <h3> 🔮 Next project </h3>

-- Use python to understand machine learning and Artificial Intelligence<br>
+- Use python to understand Machine Learning and Artificial Intelligence<br>

 <center>